 - Kashmiri Mirch Powder- 1 tsp

 - Bay leaf- 1

 - Few slit green chillies- 8-9

 - Garam masala powder- 1/2 tsp

-Peel the potatoes, cut into halves horizontally into equal halves.
-Wash and keep aside.
+Peel the potatoes, cut into halves horizontally, wash and keep aside.

 In a cooker add freshly washed pieces of mutton and 1/2 tsp salt.
 Adjust water to level the mutton in the pressure cooker.
 Close the cooker lid and take off the flame after 4 whistles.
 Open the lid after the pressure has reduced.
 Keep the stock, don’t drain.

-Fry the potatoes, let them turn golden brown, remove and keep aside.
+Fry the potatoes, let them turn golden brown in colour, remove and keep aside.

 Serve hot with steamed rice, luchi, ruti, puri, paratha, whatever you like.
-The typical Bengali way to have this mutton curry/Mangshor jhol is with steamed rice/gorom bhaat.
-And after that a solid nap is mandatory! 😉
+The typical Bengali way to have this Mutton Curry/Mangshor jhol is with steamed rice/gorom bhaat.
+And after that a siesta is mandatory. 😉